MoonInTheRiver/DiffSinger/README.md

 *Note that:*

 - *the original PWG version vocoder in the paper we used has been put into commercial use, so we provide this HifiGAN version vocoder as a substitute.*
-- *we assume the ground-truth F0 to be given as the pitch information following [1][2][3] (because we do not have manually labeled MIDI).
+- *we assume the ground-truth F0 to be given as the pitch information following [1][2][3].
 If you want to conduct experiments on MIDI data (with external F0 predictor or joint prediction with spectrograms), you may turn on the pe_enable option.
 Otherwise, the vocoder with NSF could not work well.*

 [1] Adversarially trained multi-singer sequence-to-sequence singing synthesizer.
 Interspeech 2020.